A few small changes to the way we live, can make a huge impact on ocean health.

 #saveouroceans

-In 2019, an estimated 460 million metric tonnes of global plastics was consumed.
-Less than 10% of the plastic waste generated was recycled!
-In the same year, 1.7 million metric tonnes of plastic waste ended up in our ocean.
+In 2019, less than 10% of the plastic waste generated globally was recycled!
+In the same year, 1.7 million metric tonnes of plastic waste ended in our ocean… we can do better!

 Source: Organisation for Economic Co-operation and Development (OECD).